brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

     </div>
 </div>
 <div class="caption">
     Diagram of a ML model being used to take decisions within a CO solver (_OR_ block).
-Image from <d-cite key="bengio_machine_2021"></d-cite>.
+Image from Bengio et al.<d-cite key="bengio_machine_2021"></d-cite>.
 </div>

 The second category comprises heuristics with ML models being called to take decisions prior to the execution of the CO solvers.
 In this approach, the ML model's output helps to define the information provided to the CO solver.
-In <d-cite key="kruber_learning_2017"></d-cite>, the authors trained a model to decide whether to apply a Dantzig-Wolfe decomposition to reformulate an instance or not, based on the predicted running time reduction of the solver.
+In Kruber et al.<d-cite key="kruber_learning_2017"></d-cite>, the authors trained a model to decide whether to apply a Dantzig-Wolfe decomposition to reformulate an instance or not, based on the predicted running time reduction of the solver.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">